paslandau/guzzle-auto-charset-encoding-subscriber/readme.md

 - XML (uses `<?xml version='1.0' encoding='utf-8' ?>`)

 ###Forcing a default input encoding
 Some websites use no (or wrong) values for the `content-type` header or the `meta` tags.
-In those cases, the FixEncodingSubscriber can be configured to assume a default encoding:
+In those cases, the GuzzleAutoCharsetEncodingSubscriber can be configured to assume a default encoding:
 ```php